gigforks/gitea/docs/itsyouonline.md

 to authenticate successfully as members of the collaborating ItsYou.online organization.

-## GIG cutom templates and locale
+## GIG custom templates and locale
-You can use GIG custom templates and locales by adding the contents of  [Custom Gitea](`https://github.com/Incubaid/gitea-custom`) repo into application custom dir `custom/`
+You can use GIG custom templates and locales by adding the contents of  [Custom Gitea](https://github.com/Incubaid/gitea-custom) repo into application custom dir `custom/`

 ## Migration from GOGS
 You can use migration steps from official [gitea docs](https://docs.gitea.io/en-us/upgrade-from-gogs/)